USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md

 # for a one day run
 ln -s ${local_dir}/cmaq_inputs/emissions/one_day/* .
 # for up to a year long run
+# be sure that the extraction is complete before linking the files
 ln -s ${local_dir}/cmaq_inputs/emissions/2017_120km/* .
 ```